pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/01-running-a-demo.rst

 and test the results.

 You have a couple of options for your programming environment.
-GitHub Codespaces provides a quick way to get started, via a standardized online development environment.
+GitHub Codespaces provides a quick, cost-free way to get started, via a standardized online development environment.
 Of course, it is also possible to install PsyNet locally in a virtual environment, which will ultimately give you better performance and more control.